OmarStewey/serverless-class/14_How to include async event sources in e2e tests/README.md

 `npm run test`

-and the new tests should pass (but you still see that annoying `ReferenceError` message in the logs)
+and the new tests should pass

 ```
  PASS  tests/test_cases/get-index.tests.js